 STEP 21: The Day Out Of Days Report

 The Day Out Of Days Report

-You’ll find the The Day Out Of Days Report for cast by clicking on Reports in the orange toolbar in the Planning section.
+You’ll find the The Day Out Of Days Report for cast by clicking on Cast & Characters in the sidebar, and then on DooD in the orange toolbar.

 If you want to use it as a side-by-side planning tool as you schedule, you can open it as a second tab in your browser and update it as you schedule by clicking on Refresh in the toolbar edit menu.